jiminj/modern_cpp/README.md

 # Modern C++; Changes and New Features Basics
-This article is written as a quick reference material for the internal company seminar, aiming to introduce very basic concepts of C++11/14 in approx ~1h of time.
+This article is written as a quick reference material for the internal company seminar, aiming to introduce very basic concepts of C++11/14 in approx ~1h of time to people familiar with C++.
 Many parts of detailed internal mechanisms or advanced usages are omitted intentionally.

+The most of content and sample codes were written with references to various online materials of www.cplusplus.com, www.cppreference.com, [MSDN](https://msdn.microsoft.com/), [StackOverflow](http://stackoverflow.com/) and the book ['Effective Modern C++'](http://shop.oreilly.com/product/0636920033707.do), by Scott Meyers

 ## Type Deduction
-### auto
+### `auto`
 기본적으로 template type deduction과 유사한 법칙에 기반해 동작한다. (자세한 사항은 생략)

 ```cpp